• Skip to primary navigation

 This will make it look like the plants are growing together without having to compromise their growth.

-However, even with this arrangement, the plants will need to have the same light needs, at least.
+However, even with this arrangement, the plants must have the same light needs, at least.

 While potting the plants together, ensure that the snake plant is placed at the back center so that the companion plant can be planted around it.